Questions for people who use a pellet pistol for dispatch please

 Now I am looking for instant pot, crock pot (ready busy working mom) kid friendly recipes where the recipes freeze well.
 Does anyone have any family favourites?
 I find most of the rabbit recipes online a bit fussy, and have had hit and miss luck just subbing rabbit for chicken.
 So I am looking now for about 10 killer recipes my fussy kids will love that are good for everyday.
 Does anybody have any great dump and go type things for IP or crockpot the family loves?

 Bunny ‘n Beer: this has been my standard recipe for years, and you can make it with cider and curry instead of the mustard and beer as a variation.
-I usually make it in a skillet but it can be easily adapted to crock pot or instant it.
+I usually make it in a skillet but it can be easily adapted to crock pot or instant pot.
 Here’s how to make it: brown the rabbit (cut up or boned out meat), cut up an onion and spread it over the browned meat, smear a few tablespoons of mustard over that, pour beer into the skillet, cover and braise on low heat until the meat is cooked.

 Notes